spex-xray/spex-help/source/getstarted/install.rst

 Mac OS
 ------

 We provide a SPEX binary version for Mac OS that has been built on Intel processors.
-This version also works on new Apple M1 chips.
+The classic SPEX interface also works directly on new Apple M1 chips.
+For the python interface on M1, one needs to install an x86_64 version of anaconda through Rosetta 2.
+We are working on a native M1 version of SPEX.

   ..
 Note:: This version of SPEX has been compiled using XQuartz 2.8.0, so please upgrade XQuartz
             to a version >=2.8.0.